Bar exam information, Mass. Board of Bar Examiners.

 Provides an overview of the applicable rules, grounds for withdrawal, and manner of withdrawal.

-The Ethics of Charging and Collecting Fees, Board of Bar Overseers, 2015
+The ethics of charging and collecting fees, Mass.
+Board of Bar Overseers, 2015.

-A "series of short 10-minute video briefings offering practical and sage advice from more than forty active and alumni members of the Massachusetts Superior Court."
+A "series of short 3- to 5-minute video briefings offering practical and sage advice from more than 80 active and alumni members of the Massachusetts Superior Court."

 Mass.
 Bar Association Committee on Professional Ethics Opinions